Tools and Resources to Protect Watersheds

 Responsive Management Water Resources Reports This site contains several reports that describe efforts to integrate public survey results into water resource management planning.
 Examples include Americans’ Knowledge of and Attitudes Toward Water and Water-Related Issues and Opinions on and Behaviors Affecting Water Issues in the Appoquinimink River Watershed Among Watershed Residents.

 Ohio Watershed Network The Ohio Watershed Network was formed to provide communities and natural resource managers with the information they need to effectively protect water resources and their ecosystem services.
 The Network offers courses, events and forums, and provides a network for watershed groups

-Engaging Oregonians in Conservation: Strategy Outreach, Conservation Education and Fish and Wildlife-Based Tourism (PDF) (8 pp, 1.61 MB) This report from the Oregon Department of Fish & Wildlife details objectives and opportunities in conservation education, fish and wildlife-based tourism, and human dimensions research in Oregon.
+Engaging Oregonians in Conservation: Strategy Outreach, Conservation Education, and Fish and Wildlife-Based Tourism This toolkit from the Oregon Department of Fish & Wildlife details objectives and opportunities in conservation education, fish and wildlife-based tourism, and human dimensions research in Oregon.
 These approaches help to link people with their natural communities.

 Stewardship Incentives: Conservation Strategies for Oregon’s Working Landscape (PDF) (140 pp, 1.2MB) This report helps landowners understand the many incentives available for conservation actions, including regulatory relief, direct financial assistance and market-based incentives.